Learn how to use these backlink checker platforms to estimate how many links a website gets and which domains are improving their SEO.

 View referring domains

-The referring domains page lets you check which TLD and country each backlink is from and how many times a domain links to the website you are viewing.
-This is great tool to use on our own site as you can quickly spot any spam domains that may be worth looking into removing.
+The referring domains page shows which TLD and country each backlink is from.
+It also displays how many times a domain links to the website you’re viewing.

 Backlinks by IPs